The Anfield team insists there is no way to let Mohamed Salah leave despite an attractive offer from Saudi Arabian club Al Ittihad.

 However, for this deal to be successful, Salah needs the support of Liverpool and his agent Ramy Abbas.
 Two weeks ago, Abbas announced that Salah would not leave Anfield this summer and remained committed to Liverpool.

-After Jordan Henderson left, Salah was one of the people who took over the captaincy of the club.
-The Egyptian striker is currently the highest paid player at Liverpool, at $440,000 per week.
-But this figure cannot be compared to the treatment in Saudi Arabia.
-After moving to Al Ettifaq, Henderson is said to be receiving $880,000 per week.
+Salah is one of the club's captains after Jordan Henderson left.
+The Egyptian striker is currently Liverpool's highest-paid player, earning $440,000 a week.
+But that figure pales in comparison to the treatment he receives in Saudi Arabia.
+After moving to Al Ettifaq, Henderson is said to be earning $880,000 a week.

 With the Saudi transfer window closing later than the UK, clubs like Liverpool risk losing players without being able to sign a replacement.
 Klopp has spoken out about this issue with UEFA.